 In recent years, changing respondent behaviour, increases in scam calls and data breaches have made respondents less likely to participate in phone interviews.
 This has increased the risk of outputs becoming less representative, less reliable and lower quality.
 At the same time, phone surveys are becoming more costly due to the lower response rates.
-These quality challenges and the increasing costs associated with the NVS mean it is not a viable data collection option into the future.
+These quality challenges and the increasing costs associated with the NVS mean it was not a viable data collection option into the future.

-TRA is committed to continuous improvement and making use of the highest quality data sources available at any point in time.
+TRA is committed to continuous improvement and making use of the highest-quality data sources available at any point in time.
 As seen in the past, technology changes (such as the shift from predominantly landline to mobile phone usage) can drive shifts in respondent behaviour, but also provide new data collection opportunities, such as with mobility data already being used by TRA.
-It is essential data collection and publication practices keep pace with real world changes to ensure our tourism statistics continue to be high quality.
+It is essential data collection and publication practices keep pace with real-world changes to ensure our tourism statistics continue to be high quality.

 By combining survey data with mobility data, the new solution will:

-• Modernise and future proof production of Australian-resident tourism statistics
+• modernise and futureproof production of Australian-resident tourism statistics

-• Provide a range of outputs delivered at different levels of geography
+• provide a range of outputs delivered at different levels of geography

-• Improve the quality and timeliness of data delivery.
+• improve the quality and timeliness of data delivery.

-The survey content will remain largely unchanged, meaning most variables currently collected will continue to be available to users.
-However, there will be scope and sample differences in addition to the new way of collecting data.
+However, there are scope and sample differences in addition to the new way of collecting data.
 The key differences are:

-• The new data will support updated treatment of fly-in fly-out work to exclude routine travel
+• the new data will support updated treatment of fly-in fly-out work to exclude routine travel

-• Extended survey recall periods will apply to domestic day trips, domestic overnight trips, and outbound international trips to maximise the number of trips collected per respondent
+• extended survey recall periods will apply to domestic day trips, domestic overnight trips, and outbound international trips to maximise the number of trips collected per respondent

-• Incorporation of updated Australian Bureau of Statistics (ABS) population estimates for weighting and benchmarking purposes
+• incorporation of updated Australian Bureau of Statistics (ABS) population estimates for weighting and benchmarking purposes

-• Modelled outputs will take advantage of over 5 billion mobility data points each day and 32,000 annual interviews.
+• modelled outputs will take advantage of over 5 billion mobility data points each day and 32,000 annual interviews.

 Historically, NVS data has been available at the National, State, Tourism Region and Statistical Area 2 (SA2) levels.
 National, State and Tourism Region data will continue to be made available, while for the first time, where feasible, modelled domestic Local Government Area (LGA) outputs will be made available in TRA online instead of SA2 level data.

 TRA’s experience indicates that SA2 level data can be impacted by sampling and response bias.
 This causes volatility in the estimates, reducing accuracy and reliability of the data.
 In most cases this results in sampling variability that is too high for use for practical purposes.
-The introduction of high quality LGA data as a replacement will improve the interpretability and usability of outputs.
+The introduction of high-quality LGA data as a replacement will improve the interpretability and usability of outputs.

 Users will continue to have the ability to create customised datasets based on the National, State, Tourism Region and LGA datasets.

-The survey and mobility data will be weighted to ABS estimated resident population based on key demographic variables.
+The survey and mobility data will be weighted to ABS estimated resident population figures based on key demographic variables.
 Regional expenditure modelling will remain consistent with the historical approach at the start of the modelling process.
-Modelled metrics will then be created for trips, nights and spend using both data sets, taking advantage of over 5 billion mobility data points each day and 32,000 annual interviews, improving data accuracy and reliability.
+Modelled metrics will then be created for trips, nights and spend using both datasets, taking advantage of over 5 billion mobility data points each day and 32,000 annual interviews, improving data accuracy and reliability.

 The core modelled estimates and all other survey variables will be fused to a larger dataset, further improving outputs by taking advantage of additional information.